steveturbek/SunPower-PVS-Supervisor/README.md

 Make a Raspberry Pi + python script to exfiltrate Photovoltaic solar data from unsupported hardware, without paying fees.

+## Background Inspiration

+For reference, this project was made for a SunPower PV system installed in 2019.
+Residential house in the northeast USA with a roof mounted system.
+2 circuits, each with 6 Sunpower (actually Maxeon) PV panels & attached Enphase microinverters.
+No battery.

+Sadly, I had a microinverter go bad but did not learn about it until **years later** when another 5 died.
+I only noticed that half the system was down when our electric bill going up and went 'down the rabbit hole'.
+Monitoring should NOT be left up to the user!
+Solar has to be come more friendly or it will not catch on in America.
+This project is hopefully is a small contribution to that.

+The SunPower company sold perhaps ~586,000 installations before going backrupt.
+Luckily the panels and microinverters are under warranty, but the PVS monitoring unit is not.
+The PVS continues to send data to a server.
+A company SunStrong is selling app subscription to access the data.

 ## Approach

 The basic approach, demonstrated by other projects, is that the PVS6 has a small computer inside running a web server.
 If you plug a laptop or other deivce into the internal ethernet port, and go to a 'web page' made for technicians, it will output the current state of the system, but no history or alerting.
 A Raspberry Pi inserted in the PVS6 case periodically calls a python script to run the code in this github project to catch the status and save for the future.